jannalulu/jannalulu/README.md

 ## Hello!

-I'm an economics PhD candidate at George Mason University, evaluating the performance of large language models (LLMs) by asking them to forecast future events.
-I also work on attention-free models at FeatherlessAI, mostly running evaluations on new models.
+I'm an economics PhD candidate at George Mason University, evaluating the performance of LLMs by asking them to forecast future events.
+I also work on attention-free models at FeatherlessAI, running evaluations on new models.

 <!--
 **jannalulu/jannalulu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.